levivk/reimbursement-slack-bot/README.md

 - [x] Send email with attachment
 - [x] Test Melio for setting vendor and invoice number thru picture
   - Just use white header.
 Might work sometimes, but receipt detection is too good.
-- [ ] Use opencv to modifiy image accordingly
+- [x] Use opencv to modifiy image accordingly
+  - [x] Add message to header
-- [ ] Listen for messages on channel and get attachment
+- [x] Listen for messages on channel and get attachment
-  - [ ] Look in thread for attachment if not on main post
+  - [x] Look in thread for attachment if not on main post
-  - [ ] respond with invoice number and record post for invoice
+  - [x] respond with invoice number and record post for invoice
+- [x] switch to real channel
 - [ ] listen for emails and respond to post once payment confirmation is received